martinResearch/PySparseLP/readme.md

  * *addInequalities*.
 Take a list of tuples (indices,coefs) that are tiled if needed to get the right size.
 More flexible than addSoftLinearConstraintRows as coefs can heterogenous across tuples (scalar or vector)
  * *addConstraintsSparse*.
 Just append the sparse matrix under the existing constraints matrix and add bound and costs in bound vectors.
- * *addSoftLinearConstraintRows*. same as addLinearConstraintRows but constraints are soft constraint with some violation penalization (this is done under the hood by creating penalized slack variables)
+ * *addSoftConstraints*. same as addLinearConstraintRows but constraints are soft constraints.
+This is done by adding slack variables that are penalized.

 other main methods

- * *setCostsVariables*
+ * *setCostsVariables*.
+Overwrite the cost associated with the
- * *getVariablesIndices*
+ * *getVariablesIndices(self,name)*.
+Returns the set of indices corresponding to the variables that have have been added with the given *name* when using *addVariablesArray*.
- * *solve(method,getTiming,nb\_iter,max\_time,groundTruth,groundTruthIndices,plotSolution)*
+ * *solve(method,getTiming,nb\_iter,max\_time,groundTruth,groundTruthIndices,plotSolution)*.
+Solve the linear program and return the vector of all the variables values.
  * *saveMPS*

 We can check the feasibility of a solution using